JSaldivia/coding-interview-road-map/Introduction To Programming/Hello World!/README.md

 # Here we will be working on the classic "Hello World!!!" print statement.\ Describing common errors when the statement is not correct by making mistakes
 ## Goal:

 ***Learn how to read the comand line or terminal messages and feel comfortable with those errors***

 ## Program description:
-    Print a "Hello World!!!" message on terminal in C.
+    Print "Hello World!!!" message in terminal using C programming language.

 ## Program:
     ```
     #include <stdio.h> //Standar input output library

     int main (){
-        //print with format
+        //print instead of printf
         print("Hello World!!!\n");

     return 0;